 We work in partnership with parents to support each child/young person’s well-being, learning needs, progress and aspirations.

 The Academy website contains information on what your child will be learning, celebrates achievements and supports parents in helping their child learn at home.

 Regular curriculum information is sent to parents including topic webs for the upcoming topic, targets, timetables and Assessment and Behaviour and Attitude information.

 We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

 Parents are asked for their views / opinions and ideas about their child’s learning on a regular basis through regular IEP reviews.
 Parents are asked if they wish to contribute towards their child's next IEP at each termly review.

 - How are parents involved in the setting?
 How can I be involved?

-Parents are invited to become involved in Academy-life through a number of means e.g. the PTA (Helping Hands), The Family Forum, hearing children read and ongoing invitations to school events throughout the year.
+Parents are invited to become involved in Academy-life through a number of means e.g. The Family Forum, parent / grandparent breakfasts, watch me learn days, hearing children read and ongoing invitations to school events throughout the year.